-In Bioblitz 2012, teams of scientists, citizen naturalists and students went into the protected uplands and wetlands of the Wekiva River Basin.
-Their intense three day mission was to document the species of wildlife and plants that can be observed living in this critically important biodiversity hotspot.
-On April 21, 2012, the 30th anniversary of the Friends of the Wekiva River, the teams reported their tally of species.
-In this feature you will hear the results of this unique biological event.
+Scientists, citizen naturalists & students go into the protected uplands & wetlands of the Wekiva River Basin to document the species of wildlife & plants that can be observed living in this critically important biodiversity hotspot.
+On the 30th anniversary of the Friends of the Wekiva River, the teams reported their tally of species.
 Length 25:01

 Title picture – Ebony jewelwing damselfly courtesy Stephen R. Milrick, Florida Dept. of Environmental Protection